 Coming off stimulant use results in irritating then depressing the nervous system.
 The patient can expect to first experience agitation, intense drug cravings, and insomnia.
 Farther into withdrawal this changes to lethargy, fatigue, and dulled senses causing excessive sleepiness.

 Stimulant Withdrawal Management

-Stimulant withdrawal usually doesn’t require medical management and protocols rarely include medications.
+Stimulant withdrawal usually doesn’t require medical management and protocols rarely include medications, but they do require monitoring.
 For example, the Federal Bureau of Prisons Withdrawal Protocols recommends symptom management only.
 However, cardiac complications can be seen, especially in compromised individuals like the elderly or those with cardiac or respiratory disease.
 A baseline EKG and follow-up may be warranted.

 Stimulant withdrawal behind bars is basically a self-managed event requiring the inmate to initiate health care contact for symptom relief.
 Therefore, it is important to provide instruction on how to access the medical unit and when to seek out treatment.
 Explore ways the person has managed periods without the drug in the past and provide options within available processes during incarceration.